 Editor's Note: James Carville, a Democratic strategist who serves as a political contributor for CNN, was the Clinton-Gore campaign manager in 1992 and political adviser to President Clinton.
-He is active in Democratic politics and a party fundraiser, Carville has not represented any U.S. politicians recently but has consulted internationally.
+Active in Democratic politics and a party fundraiser, Carville has not represented any U.S. politicians recently but has consulted internationally.